-Why Consider Registration?
+Why Consider Registered Goats?

 Unregistered goats are much less expensive, but registered goats have more potential for producing income.
-A good quality registered goat might cost around $500.00 (and some lines cost much more) whereas an unregistered goat might cost half of that (see our kidding schedule for examples of registered ND goat kid costs).
+A good quality registered goat might cost around $500.00 (and some bloodlines cost much more) whereas an unregistered goat might cost half of that (see our kidding schedule for examples of registered ND goat kid costs).

 Registered goats are worth more than unregistered goats, even if they are of equivalent quality.
-A registered goat has a pedigree that potential buyers can refer to, can compete in shows, can be linearly appraised, and can participate in milk production performance programs.
+A registered goat has a pedigree that potential buyers can study, can compete in shows, may be linearly appraised, and can participate in milk production performance programs.

 Even if you don’t plan to participate in shows, linear appraisal, or milk production performance programs, those buying goat kids from you may be interested in participating with their goats.
-And since the cost of a registered kid is typically about twice that of an unregistered kid, the profit margin is much higher.
+Since the cost of a registered goat is typically about twice that of an unregistered goat, the profit margin is much higher.

-There are four registries that accept Nigerian Dwarf goats in the United States.
+There are four registries that accept purebred Nigerian Dwarf goats in the United States.
 They are the International Dairy Goat Registry (IDGR), American Goat Society (AGS), the Nigerian Dwarf Goat Association (NDGA), and the American Dairy Goat Association (ADGA).
 The table below compares the differences in the registries with respect to Nigerian Dwarf goats.

 Comments or questions about registering goats?
 I’ll try to answer your questions.